MicrosoftDocs/visualstudio-docs/mac/components-walkthrough.md

  ![](Images/components-walkthrough-10.png)

-From the component page, select the <kbd>Add to App</kbd> button to download the component and add it to the current project.
-When the download completes, the component will be displayed under the
-<kbd>Components</kbd> folder in the Solution Pad, with a screen showing details about the component
-loaded in the tabbed section of Xamarin Studio.
+From the component page, select the **Add to App** button to download the component and add it to the current project.
+When the download completes, the component will be displayed under the **Components** folder in the Solution Pad, with a screen showing details about the component loaded in the tabbed section of Xamarin Studio.